gmanchon/kampai/kampai/templates/pred/README.md

-kampai gen test               # generate tests kampai gen script             # generate script boilerplate kampai gen ci                 # generate github ci conf
+kampai gen test               # generate tests kampai gen script             # generate script boilerplate kampai gen ci                 # generate github ci conf kampai gen registry           # generate code to log to mlflow
+                              # the params, hyperparams and metrics of a run
+                              # and to gcs the trained model
 ```

 ## model training